 Lussekatter (Lucia saffron buns) are traditionally eaten on the day of Lucia.
-Each bun is shaped into an S-shape, which is supposed to resemble a cat’s tail.
+Each bun is shaped into an ‘S’, which is supposed to resemble a cat’s tail.
 Nobody knows for sure the origins of the shape and the connection with Saint Lucia, but it seems likely that they were originally called djävulskatter (the devil’s cats).
-I think it’s just another excuse for a celebration.

-The enriched sweet dough is very popular in Scandinavia and especially at Christmas with the addition of saffron.
+This enriched sweet dough is very popular in Scandinavia and especially at Christmas with the addition of saffron.
 The dough is silky smooth and very easy to a handle.
+There are many different shapes to try however most popular is the ‘S’ shape cat.

 - 1/2 Tbls boiling water